InCommon Federation: Participant Operational Practices

 Please identify the office(s) of record for this purpose.
 For example, the Registrar’s Office for students; and HR for faculty and staff.

-Identity at the University of Florida is coordinated jointly by the Directory Administration staff housed in the UF IT IAM office, University Personnel, Office of The Registrar, Office of Admissions and the UF Help Desk.
-The university has a staff position to coordinate and deal with issues and resolve questions within the IAM office.
+Identity at the University of Florida is coordinated jointly by the Directory Administration staff housed in the UF IT Identity Services Team within the Information Security Office, University Personnel, Office of The Registrar, Office of Admissions and the UF Help Desk.
+The university has a staff position to coordinate and deal with issues and resolve questions within the Identity Services team.
 Each unit within the university has a Primary Directory Coordinator responsible for IdM practices and data quality at the unit level.
 The university IdM software is operated by the enterprise IT application unit.
 The Identity Directory Application is the authentic source of identity data at the University of Florida.
 It is integrated with security systems, HR, Student and a wide variety of enterprise and unit level systems.
 A person without a UFID identity credential will have difficulty getting services at the University of Florida.
 Each person may possess one and only one UFID.
 Identity Policy document can be found on the Identity Management Policies page.

 2.4 What technologies are used for your electronic identity credentials (e.g., Kerberos, userID/password, PKI, …) that are relevant to Federation activities?
 If more than one type of electronic credential is issued, how is it determined who receives which type?
 If multiple credentials are linked, how is this managed (e.g., anyone with a Kerberos credential also can acquire a PKI credential) and recorded?